acdebarros/acdebarros/README.md

 - 👋 Hi, I’m @acdebarros, you can call me Carolina.
 - 👀 I’m a doctoral student in social psychology at Queen's University in Canada.
-I'm interested in projects that can help my lab better work with Sexual Configurations Theory (https://www.queensu.ca/psychology/van-anders-lab/sct.html).
 - 🌱 I’m currently learning Python!
-- 💞️ I’m looking to collaborate on any projects that help further sexuality research or psychology research in general!
+- 💞️ I’m looking to collaborate on any projects that help further social psychology research!
 - 📫 How to reach me: you can email me at a.debarros@queensu.ca

 <!---